ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

           packages.append(package)

-It also extracts the version number from the ``_version.py`` located close to the source code.
+It also extracts the version number from the ``_version.py`` located in the ``ansys/<product>/library`` directory of the source code.

-Generate the package and upload it on Pypi
+Generate the Package and Upload it on PyPI
 ------------------------------------------

-The first time you want to upload a package on Pypi, you must perform the following process manually.
+The first time you want to upload a package on PyPI under the `ansys <https://pypi.org/user/ansys/>`_ account, you must perform the following process manually:

 Create the python package.